Firrez/Bomberman3D/README.md

 #### Known Issues
 * After dying, the enemies' bombs stops blowing up, this is not intentional.
 * There is no restart button, requireing you to refresh the page to play again.
+* Quit button in main menu freezes the game.